BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings: Results

-{\textbf{\textit{Performance across datasets}}}: While using a standard set facilitates comparison with previous papers, to assess the models' ability to manage diverse languages, we turn to BabyTrain2025's test set.
-Figure \ref{fig:per-per-lang-per-model} shows that W2V2-LL4300 consistently outperforms standard HuBERT (showing the importance of in-domain pre-training) but falls short of BabyHuBERT across all conditions, reinforcing the value of large-scale multilingual training over English-only child data.
-Performance varies significantly across datasets, with English achieving a mid-range score despite being the most represented language in our training data (57\%) and the only in W2V2-LL4300's -- suggesting that linguistic background may not be a major determinant of performance.
-Moreover, all models achieve highest performance in Vanuatu and Solomon, which are highly multilingual.
-We also observe that corpora featuring larger families in small-scale societies (Vanuatu, Solomon, Tsimane) are spread out, suggesting number and identity of speakers may also not have a determinant role.
-Surprisingly, variation in performance across corpora seems similar across models, suggesting that they are all picking up on similar difficulties despite wide differences in pre-training data.
+{\textbf{\textit{Performance across datasets}}}: While using a hold-out set facilitates comparison with previous papers, we turn to BabyTrain-2025's test set to assess the models' ability to handle diverse languages.
+Figure~\ref{fig:per-per-lang-per-model} shows that W2V2-LL4300 consistently outperforms standard HuBERT (showing the importance of in-domain pre-training) but falls short of BabyHuBERT across all conditions, reinforcing the value of large-scale multilingual training over English-only child data.
+Performance varies significantly across datasets, with English achieving a mid-range score despite being the most represented language in our training data (57\%) and the only one in W2V2-LL4300's pre-training set.
+This suggests that linguistic background may not be a major determinant of performance.
+Moreover, all models achieve their highest performance in Vanuatu and the Solomon Islands, which are highly multilingual.
+We also observe that corpora featuring larger families in small-scale societies (Vanuatu, the Solomon Islands, Tsimane) are spread out, suggesting number and identity of speakers may not be a determining factor either.
+Finally, we note that variation in performance across corpora seems similar across models, suggesting that they are all picking up on similar difficulties despite wide differences in pre-training data.